A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

-Fig.~\ref{fig:point1} illustrates this approach using a hierarchy of boxes, which serve as ``regions'' above, organized in a quadtree structure.
-As the hierarchy is refined, each large box is subdivided into four smaller boxes, with the larger box referred to as the \emph{parent box} and the smaller ones as \emph{child boxes}.
-The occupation number of a parent box can be obtained by summing the occupation numbers of its child boxes.
-In our method, the procedure starts from the finest level.
-Consequently, all parent boxes at coarser levels can reuse the occupation information from previous levels.
-For each box, all other boxes are classified into three categories based on their distance from the current box: neighbor boxes form the \emph{near field}, boxes not in the near field but whose parents are neighbors of the current box's parent form the \emph{interaction list}, and the remaining ones belong to the \emph{far field}, which is handled at coarser levels.

-At each level, the summation of point-point interactions between box $A$ and box $B$ is approximated as:
+In such a quadtree structure, level $L$ contains $4^{L}$ boxes for a square lattice, and the finest level is denoted by $L_{\max}=\log_4 N$, assuming a square lattice.
+Our algorithm proceeds from the finest level $L = L_{\max}$ down to the second-coarsest level $L=2$, which contains $4^2$ boxes.
+The \emph{parent box} of a given box is the next larger box that directly contains it, while its \emph{child boxes} are the smaller boxes obtained by subdividing it at its finer level.
+Equivalently, the parent of a box at level $L+1$ is the box at level $L$ that contains it.
+We present how to determine the interaction distances as follows.
+As detailed in Fig.~\ref{fig:point1}, for each box, all other boxes are divided into three categories at an arbitrary level in the quadtree based on their distance from the current box: neighbor boxes form the \emph{near field}, boxes not in the near field but whose parents are neighbors of the current box's parent form the \emph{interaction list}, and the remaining ones belong to the \emph{far field}.
+At each level, the summation of point-point interactions between box $A$ and box $B$ is approximated by Eq.~\eqref{eq:HAB}.

-where $\hat{N}_A = \sum_{a\in A}\hat{n}_a$.
 For each box, we only consider interactions with boxes within its interaction list that are sufficiently far away to ensure the accuracy of the approximation, while avoiding double-counting of interactions that have already been handled at coarser levels.
 Consequently, for each level $L$, which contains $4^{L}$ boxes in total, we only calculate the box-box interactions in each box $A$'s interaction list $I(A)$: